On our last Red Sea Relaxed, I have posed the question as to how I managed to successfully capture sunbeams.

 Beam me down Scotty…..

-I would say that this is quite difficult if shooting with a camera that you can only use the LCD screen on the back of the camera to frame and focus and in fact it’s much easier to take these pictures with your eye wedged up tight against a viewfinder, blocking out the extraneous light as you look towards the sun.
+Capturing Sunbeams is quite difficult if shooting with a camera that you can only use the LCD screen to frame and focus.
+In fact, it’s much easier to take these pictures with your eye wedged up tight against a viewfinder, blocking out the extraneous light as you look towards the sun.

 And if you really want an easier life then an optical viewfinder is way simpler to do this with.
-Very important point here, you MUST NEVER look directly into the sun, especially via some sort of optical pathway or even a screen.
+A very important point here, you MUST NEVER look directly into the sun, especially via some sort of optical pathway or even a screen.

-This was no answer though as the person in question like me was wielding a mirrorless camera that had an LCD screen, but even though it had a viewfinder it was an LCD viewfinder, easier to frame with I guess, but still with all the issues of using an electronic based system.
+This was no answer though as the person in question like me was wielding a mirrorless camera that had an LCD screen, even though it had a viewfinder it was an LCD viewfinder.
+Easier to the frame with I guess, but still with all the issues of using an electronic-based system.

-This results in a visible burning out of the image onscreen or in viewfinder, which isn’t an issue with a much simpler optically based system.
+This results in a visible burning out of the image on screen or in the viewfinder, which isn’t an issue with a much simpler optically based system.